 Chocolate and Caffeine

 While some people look forward to the savory dishes served on Thanksgiving, others can’t wait to indulge in the sweet treats that follow.
-However, the chocolate, Dessert that comes with it, but many of them contain chocolate, which, as we know, is toxic too.
-This means coffee desserts and treats are off-limits for both dogs and cats.
+However, the chocolate and dessert that comes with the occasion, is toxic too.
+This means coffee, desserts, and sweet treats are off-limits for both dogs and cats.
 With chocolate, the darker it is, the more deadly it becomes, making baking and dark chocolate significantly more dangerous than milk or white chocolate.

 It can make you feel a bit nutty when trying to figure out which nuts are safe for your dog and which ones are dangerous.

 While we know that walnuts, pecans, and macadamia nuts are toxic to dogs, highly dangerous, and should never be given to a dog.
 There are still questions regarding almonds, hazelnuts, cashews, pistachios, pine nuts, and Brazil nuts.
 They generally aren't considered toxic to dogs, but can still cause discomfort.

 Almonds are hard to digest, hazelnuts’ size makes them excellent choking hazards, and raw cashews contain a dangerous toxin.
 While pistachios, pine nuts, and Brazil nuts’ high-fat content can easily make your dog’s stomach upset and cause pancreatitis.